-This is the initial public offering of shares of common stock of Kinnate Biopharma Inc. We are offering shares of common stock.
+This is the initial public offering of shares of common stock of Kinnate Biopharma Inc. We are offering 12,000,000 shares of common stock.

 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price will be between \$ and \$ per share.
+The initial public offering price is \$20.00 per share.

-We intend to apply to list our common stock on the under the symbol " ."
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "KNTE."